artefactory/xhec-mlops-crashcourse-2024/lessons/02-model-deployment/README.md

 #### 6 - Build a Dockerfile that launches your app in the localhost

-> *Which are the files that you need?
+> *Which files do you need?
 Are you sure that they will be available for anyone who tries to launch the app?*

 Reminder of useful Docker commands: